pkun7987/pkun7987.github.io/_posts/2025-05-31-faraway-land.md

 My work involved a lot of drama - nothing too exciting for a 20-year-old, and nothing as interesting as what used to happen at home, although neither really mattered in the grand scheme of things.
 There were several cliques, and I was part of the one that seemed more interested in music than in digital nonsense.
 I’m pretty sure the other cliques would say the same about themselves.
 It all came down to: *My taste is better than yours!*

 As per tradition in some Chinese tech companies, we had to work every other Sunday.
-There wasn’t much to do - international offices that we work with all had full weekends, so everything slowed down on Sundays.
+There wasn’t much to do - international offices that we worked with all had full weekends, so everything slowed down on Sundays.
 I often found myself doing odd things to pass the time.

 One thing I particularly enjoyed was working with indie artists.
 If negotiation with major music labels felt like divorce proceedings, collaboration with indie artists felt like arranging a first date.
 I mainly work with Latin American indie artists.
 Most didn’t speak English, and often found themselves stuck in exploitative contracts with managers or record labels.
 Many had no idea who owned the rights to their music and had no control over their own social media accounts.
 Some lost access to their TikTok accounts and fans after falling out with their managers.
 I’d go out of my way to recover their accounts, sniff out shady figures lurking in their email chains, and offer as much emotional support as Google Translate could deliver.

-I later realised that despite my help, many artists would soon found themselves in the same situation again.
+I later realised that despite my help, many artists would soon find themselves in the same situation again.
 I started to lose interest in these side quests - I’ve never been a fan of rogue-like games.
 I guess you can’t change someone’s trajectory if they’re not keen on steering themselves.

 I also came to accept that I couldn’t be friends with everyone.
 I couldn’t get digital nonsense enthusiasts to prioritise music, nor could I change how certain people think.
 My team had many workstreams progressing in parallel, and both internal and external disagreements were common.
 It is still “in character” for me to try to win in these situations - but honestly, that’s too much effort for 15-second videos.